Clover-Group/Tsp/docs/api/model/data-transformation.md

-value           |       String      | name of the column containing values fieldsTimeoutsMs|Map\[String, Long\]| expiration timeouts for each key defaultTimeout  |        Long       | default timeout for keys not specified in `fieldsTimeoutsMs`
+value           |       String      | name of the column containing values fieldsTimeoutsMs|Map\[String, Long\]| expiration timeouts for each key defaultTimeout  |        Long       | default timeout for keys not specified in `fieldsTimeoutsMs` startOutputFrom |       Double      | timestamp for actual data output start (e. g. for collecting all sensors data)

 #### Example